Infection Prevention and Control

 3. Thorough cleaning needs to be carried out on a regular basis with an effective cleaner and a sanitiser.

-To protect other children who attend childcare centres, children and staff suffering from vomiting and/or diarrhoea should not attend their ECC until they have been free from symptoms for 48 hours, unless the vomiting is known to be caused by a non-infectious condition such as car sickness.
+To protect other children who attend childcare centres, children and staff suffering from vomiting and/or diarrhoea should not attend their ELS until they have been free from symptoms for 48 hours, unless the vomiting is known to be caused by a non-infectious condition such as car sickness.

 Health Protection Officers can provide expert advice on how to prevent the spread of infectious diseases - call 0800 221 555.